News magazine: Broadcast news magazines

 Radio news magazines are similar to television news magazines.
 Unlike radio newscasts, which are typically about five minutes in length, radio news magazines can run from 30 minutes to three hours or more.

-Television news magazines provide a similar service to print news magazines, but their stories are presented as short television documentaries rather than written articles; in contrast to a daily newscast, news magazines allow more in-depth coverage of specific topics, including current affairs, investigative journalism (including hidden camera investigations), major interviews, and human-interest stories.
+Television news magazines provide a similar service to print news magazines; unlike a conventional newscast, these programs feature long-form segments that allow more in-depth coverage of specific topics, including current affairs, investigations, major interviews, and human-interest stories.
 The BBC's Panorama was one of the earliest examples, premiering in 1953.
-In Canada, CTV premiered W5 in 1966, running for 58 seasons before being cancelled in 2024 due to budget cuts by its parent company (and being repurposed as a brand for long-form journalism across other CTV News programming and platforms).
+In Canada, CTV premiered W5 in 1966, running for 58 seasons before being cancelled as a regular series in 2024 due to budget cuts by its parent company (with the brand repurposed for long-form stories on CTV News programming and platforms).
 It was the longest-running program of its kind in North America.

-In the United States, the Big Three networks all currently produce at least one weekly news magazine, including ABC's 20/20, CBS's 60 Minutes and Sunday Morning, and NBC's Dateline NBC; of these programs, 60 Minutes typically focuses on investigative journalism, 20/20 and Dateline focus predominantly on true crime stories,' while Sunday Morning typically focuses on human-interest stories (up to and including stories on the arts) and has a more relaxed tone.
+In the United States, the Big Three networks all currently produce at least one weekly news magazine, including ABC's 20/20, CBS's 60 Minutes and Sunday Morning, and NBC's Dateline NBC; of these programs, 60 Minutes typically focuses on investigative journalism, 20/20 and Dateline focus predominantly on true crime documentaries,' while Sunday Morning typically focuses on human-interest stories (up to and including stories on the arts) and has a more relaxed tone.

 News magazines proliferated on network schedules in the early 1990s, as they had lower production costs in comparison to scripted programs, and could attract equivalent if not larger audiences.
-At the same time, newer newsmagazines—including syndicated offerings such as A Current Affair, Hard Copy and Inside Edition—often had an infotainment skew with a larger focus on tabloid stories (including coverage of celebrities such as Michael Jackson, and the Menendez brothers and O.J.
-Simpson murder cases), rather than the harder journalism associated with 60 Minutes and 20/20 at the time.
+At the same time, newer newsmagazines—including syndicated offerings such as A Current Affair, Hard Copy and Inside Edition—often had an infotainment skew with a larger focus on tabloid stories (including coverage of celebrities such as Michael Jackson, and the O.J.
+Simpson and Menendez brothers' murder trials), rather than the harder journalism associated with 60 Minutes and 20/20 at the time.
 CNN president Ed Turner argued that these shows had eclipsed the networks' evening newscasts as their flagship programs, at the expense of their news divisions' traditions of hard journalism.'